TheAlgorithms/Python/project_euler/README.md

 ## Solution Guidelines

 Welcome to [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)!
 Before reading the solution guidelines, make sure you read the whole [contributing guidelines](https://github.com/TheAlgorithms/Python/blob/master/CONTRIBUTING.md) as it won't be repeated in here.
 If you have any doubt on the guidelines, please feel free to [state it clearly in an issue](https://github.com/TheAlgorithms/Python/issues/new) or ask the community in [Gitter](https://gitter.im/TheAlgorithms).
+You can use the [template](https://github.com/TheAlgorithms/Python/blob/master/project_euler/README.md#solution-template) we have provided below as your starting point but be sure to read the [coding style](https://github.com/TheAlgorithms/Python/blob/master/project_euler/README.md#coding-style) part first.

 ### Coding Style